 In contrast, Teikasui-men has a pronounced wheat taste, absorbs the broth well, and is easy to get soggy.
 Therefore, the noodles work well with soup with a delicate flavor.

 Based on “Bante (番手)”

 The wheat noodle for ramen is generally classified into six types, based on “Bante (番手)”, which is the number of noodles you get by cutting 30mm-wide dough evenly.

 If you get 15 equal strips of noodles by cutting the dough, the Bante is 15 Bante, and its thickness is 2mm.
 If you evenly cut the dough into 30 strips, the Bante is 30 Bante, and you get 30 equal strips of 1mm noodles.

 Thus, the thickness of Japanese noodles ranges from 1mm to 30mm in Bante.
 For example, the thickness of udon noodles roughly corresponds to 10 Bante (3mm), while somen corresponds to 30 Bante (1mm).

 Regarding the noodles for ramen, they are classified into six types according to Bante, which are listed below.

 |Gokubutomen (極太麺: Very thick noodles)||10 to 14 Bante|

 |Gokubosomen (極細麺: Very thin noodles)||28 Bante|

-The wheat noodle for ramen is divided into 2 types, based on its shape.
-As you may already know, the 2 types are “Straight-men (ストレート麺: Straight noodles)” and “Chijire-men (ちぢれ麺: Curly noodles)”.
+The wheat noodle for ramen is divided into two types, based on shape.
+As you may already know, the two types are “Straight-men (ストレート麺: Straight noodles)” and “Chijire-men (ちぢれ麺: Curly noodles)”.